kheops2713/portsplit/man/portsplit.md

 **timeout** = \<_seconds_\>

 Specify the number of seconds after which the _timeout_ service must be engaged if the client did not send enough data to match a service nor to be sure that no service at all can be matched (in which case the _fallback_ service would have been used).
-The countdown starts as soon as we start waiting for data from the client.
+The countdown starts as soon as we start waiting for data from the client and is interrupted only when a service is matched.

 ## SERVICE-LEVEL OPTIONS